-Our cash equivalents of \$130.2 million and \$175.9 million as of June 30, 2015 and 2014, respectively, consisted primarily of money market funds.
-Our investments in marketable securities of \$62.2 million and \$98.9 million as of June 30, 2015 and 2014 consisted primarily of investment grade fixed income corporate debt securities with maturities ranging from less than 1 month to 14 months and less than one month to 23 months, respectively.
+Our cash equivalents of \$286.2 million and \$130.2 million as of June 30, 2016 and 2015, respectively, consisted primarily of money market funds.
+Our investments in marketable securities of \$3.0 million and \$62.2 million as of June 30, 2016 and 2015 consisted primarily of investment grade fixed income corporate debt securities with maturities ranging from less than two months and less than one month to 14 months, respectively.
 The fair value of our portfolio is affected by interest rate movements, credit and liquidity risks.
 The objective of our investment policy is to manage our cash and investments to preserve principal and maintain liquidity, while earning a return on our investment portfolio by investing available funds.
 We diversify our investment portfolio by investing in multiple types of investment-grade securities and attempt to mitigate a risk of loss by using a third-party investment manager.